pymc-labs/pymc-marketing/README.md

 PyMC-Marketing is and will always be free for commercial use, licensed under [Apache 2.0](LICENSE).
 Developed by core developers behind the popular PyMC package and marketing experts, it provides state-of-the-art measurements and analytics for marketing teams.

-Due to its open source nature and active contributor base, new features get added constantly.
+Due to its open-source nature and active contributor base, new features are added constantly.
 Missing a feature or want to contribute?
 Fork our repository and submit a pull request.
 For any questions, feel free to [open an issue](https://github.com/your-repo/issues).

 ## Marketing AI Assistant: MMM-GPT with PyMC-Marketing